htcondor/htcondor/docs/platform-specific/microsoft-windows.rst

 With this command, there should be no registry access errors.
 This command should also work for other interpreters.
 Note that not all interpreters will require access.
-For example, *ActivePerl* does not by default require access to the user’s registry hive.
+For example, *ActivePerl* does not by default require access to the user's registry hive.

 How HTCondor for Windows Starts and Stops a Job
 -----------------------------------------------